selinaZitrone/notebook_demo/00_GetStarted/Get Started - Resources.md

 # Get Started - Resources
-Here you find our suggestions for additional community plugins that we find useful.
-Also we link to some tutorials and online resources that were helpful for us to set up our Obsidian.
+Here you find links to helpful documentation and some suggestions for plugins and helpful tutorials.
 ## 💎Obsidian Basics

 Have a look at the [official Obsidian documentation](https://help.obsidian.md/Getting+started/Download+and+install+Obsidian).
 It describes all the features and workflows in detail starting with the basics like how to install Obsidian and create your first vault, but also more advanced things.